 How Can You Present the Information Effectively?

 Just as a car's dashboard supplies the information you need while driving, a testing dashboard presents an integrated set of information about the testing effort.
-If you haven't yet thought about what your testing dashboard should contain, consider a one-page summary of progress that looks something like this:

 With a dashboard, all the information is presented in one place.
 Highlighting the overall status draws the reader's eye, so management and developers can easily zero in on the summary data they care about.
 Every line in the dashboard details the current status and the next step planned.
 Module A shows severe problems, but reports when (Build 42) the next test effort will start.
 For Module D, managers read that a tester and a developer are working together to fix "major problems," lessening the probability of them micromanaging you.